What steps should employers take to ensure that their practices and procedures comply with the Equality Act 2010?

 In relation to reviewing and drafting contracts of employment, employers should be aware that a pay secrecy clause contained in an employee's contract of employment will be unenforceable where the employee is involved in a relevant pay discussion.

-Employers should ensure that line managers are aware of the need to prevent harassment of employees.
+Employers should ensure that line managers are aware of the steps they should take to prevent harassment of employees and of how to act in response to allegations of harassment.

 Staff involved with management or recruitment should be trained on the main provisions of the Act and recruitment processes should be reviewed and amended to ensure that any health-related questions asked are lawful under the Act.